Skip to content

 # Export the predictions to a CSV file

 Congratulations!
 You've generated predictions for the upcoming matches!
 You can now use this output to bet into player disposal markets.
+The next part of this tutorial covers the flumine code on how to do this!
 For historical pricing data for these markets, visit the page here

 Final Step